arduino/docs-content/content/software/app-lab/3.getting-started/1.quickstart/quickstart.md

   - UNO Q
 ---

-In this tutorial, you learn about the key features of Arduino App Lab to help you get started with hybrid development quickly.
-You will explore the different components of the user interface, run a built-in example app on your board, and learn how to create an editable copy of an example app to modify its behavior.
-You'll also explore how to monitor and log your app's internal state to debug your projects.
+Learn about the key features of Arduino App Lab to help you get started with modular App development quickly.
+Explore the different components of the user interface, run a built-in example app on your board, and create an editable copy of an example app to modify its behavior.
+You can also monitor and log your app's internal state to debug your projects.

 This onboarding journey assumes you have already installed App Lab and configured it with your board; if you haven't, please check the **Prerequisites** section below.